 Involve your family and ask them for their input and favourite meals.
-If someone in your family doesn’t like someone else’s choice, the great thing with a 6-week rotation is that you won’t eat it too often anyways.
+If someone in your family doesn’t like someone else’s choice, the great thing with a 6-week rotation is that you won’t eat it too often anyway.
 Also, even if you repeat a favourite meal twice within your 6-week meal plan, you still won’t be eating the same thing too often.

 Incorporate Family Routines

 It’s great to incorporate any family traditions or routines you have.
 For example, we have a pancake movie night on Friday nights usually once or twice a month.
-The kids love it, and it’s a quick and easy supper, which is great for the end of the week.
+The kids love it, and it’s a quick and easy supper, which is great at the end of the week.

 Keep it Simple

 Our family eats fairly basic and simple foods.
 It works for our lives and our preferences.
 It doesn’t need to be fancy or complicated.
 Chicken nuggets from a box are absolutely in my 6-week meal plan.
-Because lets be honest, chicken nuggets from a box are as good as it gets some days!
+Because let’s be honest, chicken nuggets from a box are as good as it gets some days!

 Think about what your family actually likes to eat and work with that.
 Be realistic about what you like to cook and eat, and incorporate those meals.
 Don’t over complicate your meal plan.